swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

   ///     or the native runtime endianness if `nil`.
   /// - Returns: A new value of type `UInt16`, read from `offset`. func load(fromByteOffset: Int = 0, as: UInt16.Type, endianness: Endianness? = nil) -> UInt16

-  func load(fromByteOffset: Int = 0, as: Int16.Type, endianness: Endianness? = nil) -> Int16
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: Int16.Type, endianness: Endianness? = nil) -> Int16

-  func load(fromByteOffset: Int = 0, as: UInt32.Type, endianness: Endianness? = nil) -> UInt32
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: UInt32.Type, endianness: Endianness? = nil) -> UInt32

-  func load(fromByteOffset: Int = 0, as: Int32.Type, endianness: Endianness? = nil) -> Int32
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: Int32.Type, endianness: Endianness? = nil) -> Int32

-  func load(fromByteOffset: Int = 0, as: UInt64.Type, endianness: Endianness? = nil) -> UInt64
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: UInt64.Type, endianness: Endianness? = nil) -> UInt64

-  func load(fromByteOffset: Int = 0, as: Int64.Type, endianness: Endianness? = nil) -> Int64
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: Int64.Type, endianness: Endianness? = nil) -> Int64

-  func load(fromByteOffset: Int = 0, as: UInt.Type, endianness: Endianness? = nil) -> UInt
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: UInt.Type, endianness: Endianness? = nil) -> UInt

-  func load(fromByteOffset: Int = 0, as: Int.Type, endianness: Endianness? = nil) -> Int
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: Int.Type, endianness: Endianness? = nil) -> Int

-  func load(fromByteOffset: Int = 0, as: Float32.Type, endianness: Endianness? = nil) -> Float32
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: Float32.Type, endianness: Endianness? = nil) -> Float32

-  func load(fromByteOffset: Int = 0, as: Float64.Type, endianness: Endianness? = nil) -> Float64
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: Float64.Type, endianness: Endianness? = nil) -> Float64

-  // available on platforms that support `Float16` func load(fromByteOffset: Int = 0, as: Float16.Type, endianness: Endianness? = nil) -> Float16
+  // available on platforms that support `Float16`
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: Float16.Type, endianness: Endianness? = nil) -> Float16

-  // available on platforms that support `Float80` func load(fromByteOffset: Int = 0, as: Float80.Type, endianness: Endianness? = nil) -> Float80
+  // available on platforms that support `Float80`
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: Float80.Type, endianness: Endianness? = nil) -> Float80

-  // available on platforms that support `UInt128` func load(fromByteOffset: Int = 0, as: UInt128.Type, endianness: Endianness? = nil) -> UInt128
+  // available on platforms that support `UInt128`
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: UInt128.Type, endianness: Endianness? = nil) -> UInt128

-  // available on platforms that support `Int128` func load(fromByteOffset: Int = 0, as: Int128.Type, endianness: Endianness? = nil) -> Int128
+  // available on platforms that support `Int128`
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: Int128.Type, endianness: Endianness? = nil) -> Int128
 }
 ```